From the website of the Huntington Museum of Art

 October 13 – January 6, 2019

-Opening reception for this exhibit takes place on October 14 from 2 to 4 p.m. and will include a presentation by Builder Levy.
-Admission is free.
+The opening reception for this exhibit took place on October 14 and included a presentation by Builder Levy.

 Appalachia USA is a unique documentary project by the New York-based photographer Builder Levy (b.
 1942) that explores life and labor in coal mining communities in Kentucky and West Virginia during the span of 40 years.
 Builder is an OVEC member!